ontio/ontology/docs/specifications/cli_user_guide.md

 --label, -l
 The label parameter is used to set a new label for the account.
 Note that a wallet file cannot have the same label.

---changepasswd
+--change-passwd
-The changepasswd parameter is used to modify the account password.
+The change-passwd parameter is used to modify the account password.

 --signature-scheme, -s
 The signature-scheme parameter is used to modify the account signature scheme.
 If the account uses an ECDSA key, the following ECDSA-supported signature schemes can be modified: SHA224withECDSA, SHA256withECDSA, SHA384withECDSA, SHA512withEdDSA, SHA3-224withECDSA, SHA3-256withECDSA, SHA3-384withECDSA, SHA3-512withECDSA, RIPEMD160withECDSA.